Hi!

 LABR 669 | Labor & Incarceration.
 Original graduate seminar syllabus for CUNY School of Labor & Urban Studies, 2022.

 As a composer, arranger, and multi-instrumentalist, I build music and dance pieces and infuse songwriting with orchestral textures.
-Here is some recent work:
+Here are some upcoming performances and recent projects:

 Marks + Channels, Artist residency at Harvard ArtLab (2025).